Ernst Molden

-Ernst Hermann Wilhelm Molden (30 May 1886, Vienna, Austria - 11 August 1953, Vienna) was an Austrian journalist and historian.
+Ernst Hermann Wilhelm Molden (30 May 1886 – 11 August 1953) was an Austrian journalist and historian.
 An editor-in-chief of the Neue Freie Presse before WW2, he founded the Austrian daily newspaper Die Presse in 1946.

-Ernst Molden was married to Paula von Preradović, a Serbian and Austrian poet who, in 1947, composed the lyrics for the national anthem of Austria.
+Born in Vienna, Ernst Molden was married to Paula von Preradović, a Croatian-Austrian poet who, in 1947, composed the lyrics for the national anthem of Austria.
 Their sons Otto and Fritz Molden participated in the Austrian resistance.
+He died in Vienna.